012456/homepage-www/index.md

 ![the joxter from "moominpappa's memoirs"](the-joxter.png)

-## webpresence of slime
+## homepage of slime

 ***now?***
-unknowing,
-wandering the woods,
-growing understandings,
-untangling snafus,
-shepherding systems, &
-typing like hell
+unknowing, wandering the woods, growing understandings, untangling snafus, shepherding systems, & typing like hell

 ***mail?***
-address non-spam plaintext mail to slime at this domain
+address your email queries to this subdomain at this domain